ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Edward's middle name Hallock was his Mother's maiden name.
   - It would appear that Edward named his second son after his father, and Emily would appear to get her name from Edward's sister who passed over decade before Emily was born.

-The [Mills home deeds](#deeds-for-the-mills-home-in-brooktondale) from the time of Emily's death list the following as cousins of Emily's and possible heirs:
+The [Mills home deeds](#deeds-for-the-mills-home-in-brooktondale) from the time of Emily's death list the following as cousins of Emily's as possible heirs:
   - Alonzo Mills
   - George E. Mills
   - Clarissa Etsall